FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 29th April 2019.md

 timeframe.
 He spoke of the importance of promoting the city from a social, political and

 cultural point of view and referred to the different city that Limerick is today.
+Cllr Hourigan
+---
-Cllr Hourigan--- 2
+2

 recalled his term as Mayor of the City and how it was an honour for him to serve as Mayor.